 A people who always keep moving, following patterns and paths which make sense to them alone.
 They carry their stories on their lips and on their skin, leaving behind anything heavier than a song.
 Insular and spiritual, they forever journey on a road without end.
 They hope that someday, somehow, they will find what they abandoned long ago.

-Nemien have the choice of Hunting, Herbalism, Empathy, Survivalist, Alchemist, or Thrown Weapons as cultural skills.
+Nemien have the choice of Foraging, Herbalism, Empathy, Survivalist, Alchemist, or Thrown Weapons as cultural skills.
 Their starting environments are:

 Spiritual – Choose 1 Skill Branch from Oratory Presence (Faith), Advise, or Occult (Faith).